auremoser/mozsci/log/worklog.md

 * working on visa issues for carlos and nasma
 * bio updates for the fellowships
 * worked through [schedule](https://docs.google.com/spreadsheets/d/1WiIbk4WoG-D8qMeBYJO8QaDgS1MbePnjI66YCnThc-0/edit#gid=0) for onboarding with Amy
+* gave some feedback on the [candidates for coordinator role](https://docs.google.com/document/d/1RYg3WaVcWOdQ17z5Rx1UrGgM7KOmJjkEyCREGDibRl8/edit#)
+* met with Sarah, Kirstie, Jenn, Mehan about [open innovation call]()
+* 1:1 with Amy
+* talking points to Jessi for funders

 ## TODO